Anhedonia: Parkinson's disease

 Anhedonia occurs frequently in Parkinson's disease, with rates between 7 and 45% being reported.
 Whether or not anhedonia is related to the high rates of depression in Parkinson's disease is unknown.

 Bipolar depression

 Anhedonia is also reported to appear in people with bipolar depression.

 Attention deficit hyperactivity disorder

 Anhedonia may be associated with attention deficit hyperactivity disorder (ADHD).
 Impairments of dopaminergic and serotonergic function in the brain of those with ADHD result in dysregulation of reward processing, which can lead to anhedonia.

 Neuroleptics

-Neuroleptics medications have often been reported to induce a characteristic state of lethargy, cognitive slowing, emotional blunting, and reduced motivation.
+Neuroleptics have often been reported to induce a characteristic state of lethargy, cognitive slowing, emotional blunting, and reduced motivation.
 While these effects could impair day-to-day functioning, they were also associated with improvements in psychotic symptoms and related issues such as insomnia.
 For some individuals, symptom relief contributed to a renewed sense of normality and autonomy; however, others described a diminished sense of self or personality.
 Across studies, many long-term users reported adopting a passive attitude toward medication, characterized by feelings of resignation, endurance, or reduced autonomy.